 Banks and fintechs will be critical to making the EUDI Wallet succeed.
 As Relying Parties, they’ll use it to verify users during onboarding or authentication, replacing costly manual checks or video calls.
 “For banks, this means big cost savings and a smoother user experience,” Claire says.
 The same logic applies across industries, from telecoms to e-commerce – wherever identity proofing is needed.

-Claire also highlights that payments have evolved through decades of coordination between banks, acquirers, PSPs, and merchants: a process that can’t simply be reinvented.
+Claire also highlights that payments have evolved through decades of coordination between banks, acquirers, PSPs, and merchants: a process that can’t simply be reinvented inside an identity wallet.
 Even a small technical change can ripple through the entire ecosystem.
-“We learned this with PSD2,” she notes.
-“It took years to align everyone and achieve a good user experience.
-We shouldn’t repeat that mistake.”

 Adoption, trust, and the human factor

 The European Commission’s goal is for 80% of EU citizens to use the EUDI Wallet within five years.
 This is ambitious but achievable, Claire thinks – if the ecosystem delivers value.
 “People won’t adopt the wallet just to store their digital ID,” she says.
 “They need real services: payments, onboarding, access to public and private platforms.”
-She points to Belgium’s itsme and the Nordics’ BankID as models: their adoption soared past 80% once payments were integrated.
+She points to Belgium’s itsme and the Nordics’ BankID as models: their adoption soared past 80% once payment authentication were integrated.

 Claire believes adoption will follow a similar curve to mobile payments: slow at first, as people get familiar with the technology and trust it, then accelerating rapidly once more services and relying parties (banks, merchants, public agencies) start supporting it.
 This pattern reflects the Innovation Adoption Life Cycle, where early adopters and tech enthusiasts pave the way, followed by a ‘tipping point’ when the early majority embraces the technology – turning it from a niche innovation into a mainstream necessity.
 Once that critical mass is reached, usage tends to grow exponentially as late adopters follow social and practical momentum.